 - Complete the waiver form as appropriate.

-- If the employee is enrolling him/herself in a course during work hours, he/she submits the waiver form and it will be sent to his/her department supervisor for approval prior to submitting the waiver request to the Office of Human Resources.
+- If the employee is enrolling in a course during work hours, the waiver request will be sent to the department supervisor for approval prior to submitting to the Office of Human Resources.
 Related statements regarding work schedules will need to be completed on the Tuition Waiver request form.

 If the course is not during work hours, the Tuition Waiver request will go directly to the Office of Human Resources (no supervisor approval is required).

-If the employee's spouse, domestic partner and/or dependent(s) are enrolling in the course(s), the form is forwarded directly to the Office of Human Resources.
+If the employee's spouse, domestic partner and/or dependent(s) are enrolling in course(s), the request form is forwarded directly to the Office of Human Resources.

 - The Director of Human Resources (or designee) reviews and, where appropriate, approves and submits the Tuition Waiver request form.
-Once the Tuition Waiver request has been approved, an email notification will be returned to the employee.
-The Bursar's Office at the appropriate institution will also receive an email so the waiver can be applied to the student's account.
+Once the Tuition Waiver request has been approved, the employee will receive confirmation through his/her CCRI email account.
+The Bursar's Office at the appropriate institution (CCRI, RIC or URI) will also receive a confirmation email so the waiver can be applied to the student's account.

 This page developed and maintained by The Office of Human Resources.
 Send comments and suggestions to .